aws-solutions-library-samples/osml-imagery-toolkit/CONTRIBUTING.md

 note- `main`: This branch represents the latest production-ready state of the project code.
 - `dev`: This branch is used as the integration branch, combining all feature branches for a specific release.
-- `release-x.x`: Branches in the format of `release-x.x` are used to prepare a specific release.
+- `release/vX.Y.Z`: Branches in the format of `release/vX.Y.Z` are used to prepare a specific release.
-- `feature/x`: Feature branches are created for the development of new features or significant enhancements.
+- `feature/*`: Feature branches are created for the development of new features or significant enhancements.
+- `hotfix/*`: Hotfix branches are created for bug fixes against production code.

 ## Branches